AnthonyPWatts/SQLDockerDeployKit/readme.md

 - Authentication: SQL Server Authentication
 - Username: `sa`
 - Password: [Your sa password] or if unchanged the image default is: `<YourStrong!Passw0rd>`

+### TIP: Changing the SA Password:
+General instructions for changing the SA password on SQL Server:
+1. Connect to your SQL Server instance using SQL Server Management Studio or another SQL client. (the default password is: `<YourStrong!Passw0rd>`)
+2. Once connected, open a new query window.
+3. Run the following SQL command:
+    `ALTER LOGIN sa WITH PASSWORD = 'YourNewStrongPassword!';` (Replace `YourNewStrongPassword!` with your desired new password.
+Ensure your new password adheres to SQL Server's password policy for security)
+4. Execute the query to update the password.

 ## Contributing
 Contributions to the MoviesDatabase project are welcome.
 Please fork the repository and submit a pull request with your changes.